 Fallen leaves oxidize slowly releasing a constant flow of plant food the year around.
 Besides being Nature’s own food, they help to keep the soil spongy, porous, and moist.
 It would do us well to take a few hints from Mother Nature.
 Instead of burning leaves, we can put them to work improving our soil.

 Here is a way to end all lawn raking in the fall, and, at the same time, build up the turf.
 Mulch the leaves right on your lawn with a rotary mower.

 Set the blade as low as possible, and go right along as though you are cutting the grass.
 The mower will shred the leaves, and blow them evenly over the lawn as you go.
-The small leaf particles will eventually work their way down around the grass roots where they will decay, turning the ground into a rich, dark loam.
+The small leaf particles will eventually work their way down around the grass roots where they will decay, turning the ground into rich, dark loam.

 If you have but a few trees on your lawn, gather up a bunch of the leaves with a leaf blower, then scatter several bushels of leaves over areas where there are none, then go along and shred them up.
 If, however, you have too many leaves, use some of them elsewhere.
 Too many shredded leaves can choke out the grass.

-Plant Mulching Tips
+How To Mulch Leaves – Plant Mulching Tips